VTQuantMethodsEEB/klangwig/README.md

 #### Tuesday:

 lecture: le_7_linear_models
-- (2021 lecture will be recorded in advance. *No in person class.*)
+- Lecture will be recorded in advance. *No in person class.*

 code: ex7_linear_models